One of the main parts to homesteading is frugal living.

-I wasn’t raised a homesteader either, so frugal living was an entirely new world to me, too.
+I didn't grow up on a homesteader either, so frugal living was an entirely new world to me, too.

 If you are in the same boat or if you are looking for a few extra ways to save money, then read on.

-Today you'll learn up over 60 tips to living a frugal life.
+Today you'll learn of over 60 tips to living a frugal life.

 Deep freezers can save you a lot of money.

 You can buy your meat in bulk (if you don’t raise it yourself) which is usually cheaper.